Disney Cruise Line has a relatively liberal policy that allows guests to bring a limited amount of their own alcohol onboard their ships.

 Disney Cruise Line Alcohol Policy – Duty-Free On Board And Alcohol Purchased In Port

-It would seem that if you buy alcohol on a shore excursion Disney will also allow you to bring this on board, but only beer and wine subject to the general rules.
+If you buy alcohol on a shore excursion Disney will also allow you to bring this on board, but only beer and wine subject to the general rules.

-If you really want to search out 2 bottles of wine or some beer on your port time then it doesn’t seem like Disney wants to stop you.
+If you want to search out 2 bottles of wine or some beer on your port time then it doesn’t seem like Disney wants to stop you.

 If you buy alcohol in the duty-free store on board you will not be allowed to take it to your stateroom but it will be given to you on disembarkation.